jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-a-man-the-9-qualities-of-masculinity.md

 The last trait that a man must have is the most important.
 A man must have vision.

-He must always consider how what he’s doing will affect the his plans for the future.
+He must always consider how what he’s doing will affect his plans for the future.
 This, of course, means that he has to have plans for the future.

 Men always have designs on something.
 This comes from being honest and knowing that he will die one day.
 This means that he has to plan, strategize, and maximize how to best use the time available.
 This requires vision.

 This is one of those things that separates boys from men.
-Boys don’t have to worry about anything about but the moment because someone is there to take care of them and their every need.
+Boys don’t have to worry about anything but the moment because someone is there to take care of them and their every need.
 Men are not only responsible for themselves, but usually for other people.

 This means they can’t afford to just live for the moment.
-At the end of the day, they need a vision and then a plan to achieve that vision.
+At the end of the day, they need a vision and a plan to achieve it.

 {% twitter https://twitter.com/EdLatimore/status/1070414717947129857 %}